kubesphere/website/content/en/docs/installing-on-linux/cluster-operation/remove-nodes.md

 ---
-title: "Delete Nodes"
+title: "Delete Kubernetes Nodes"
 keywords: 'Kubernetes, KubeSphere, scale-in, remove-nodes'
 description: 'Cordon a node and even delete a node to scale in your cluster.'
 linkTitle: "Delete Nodes"
 weight: 3620
 ---

-## Cordon a Node
+## Cordon a Kubernetes Node

 Marking a node as unschedulable prevents the scheduler from placing new Pods onto that node while not affecting existing Pods on the node.
 This is useful as a preparatory step before a node reboot or other maintenance.